movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 to CLOSING, and waits for handles to leave.
 The committer can then obtain one active commit-only handle at a time without incrementing the writer count.
 That handle sees only the transaction's emergency metadata reserve.
-After the future disk commit publishes or fails, `finish` performs the corresponding allocator transition and either installs the next open generation or leaves the mount aborted and read-only.
+After the durable commit publishes or fails, `finish` performs the corresponding allocator transition and either installs the next open generation or leaves the mount aborted and read-only.  `btrfs_trans_commit()` now drives that whole sequence and lets concurrent requests wait for a commit which already covers their minimum generation.

 Ending the last handle does not normally commit.
 Commit requests are coalesced and can come from: